 - Visitors who would like to arrive at the campground earlier may enjoy the rest of the park while waiting for their campsite to become available (a valid national park entry pass is required).

 Check-out time: Before 11 a.m.

 Maximum vehicles per site:

 - Two vehicles: maximum one wheeled camping unit and one regular vehicle.
-We do not permit two on the same campsite.
+We do not permit two wheeled camping units on the same campsite.

-- All vehicles and camping unit must fit on gravel pad or park in alternate location nearby.
+- All vehicles and camping unit must fit on the gravel or pavement pad, or park in alternate location nearby.

 Maximum camping units per site: Two tents or one RV/camper and one tent.
 However, some sites may be restricted in size of camping unit, including tents.
 Some sites are tent only.